benbrunton/brunt/README.md

 # Brunt
-An extremely simple game engine for the web
+An extremely simple game framework for the web

 ## Design Principles